ManyTinyThings/ManyTinyThingsWeb/intro/tutorial.markdown

 Try figuring out what this graph shows by throwing around the ball a bit.
 Does it show

-* the speed of the ball over time.
+* the speed of the ball over time?
-* the shape of the ball at different heights.
+* the shape of the ball at different heights?
-* the height of the ball over time.
+* the height of the ball over time?

-When you've figured it out, move on to the next page by clicking [in the right margin](2).
+When you've figured it out, move on to the next page.
 </div>

 <div class="twoColumn">